-Figure 91.
+Figure 85.
 Configuring the local interface.
 The IPv4 tab.
 The Local IP Address section.

-Parameter Description Local IP Address Mode of local IP address assignment Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
+Parameter Description Local IP Address Mode of local IP address assignment Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
 Select the needed value from the drop-down list.
 Static: The IPv4 address, subnet mask, and the gateway IP address are assigned manually.
 Dynamic: The router automatically obtains these parameters from the LAN DHCP server or from the router to which it connects.
-When this value is selected, the controls of the Dynamic IP Addresses section are not available.
-Also when this value is selected, the Obtain DNS server addresses automatically switch is displayed on the tab.
 IP address The IPv4 address of the router in the local subnet.
-By default, the following value is specified: 192.168.0.1.
+By default, the following value is specified: 192.168.0.1 .
 Mask The mask of the local subnet.
 By default, the following value is specified: 255.255.25.0 .